-- You will explore the language and different ways groups are represented in a variety of print media, such as; magazines, newspapers, film posters and advertising. - You will study how the different media industries work and how they target their audiences in media such as; the video game industry, radio and film. - You will study set texts in television and music.
+- Explore the language and different ways groups are represented in a variety of print media, such as; magazines, newspapers, film posters and advertising. - How the different media industries work and how they target their audiences in media such as; the video game industry, radio and film. - Set texts in television and music.
 These will include a set TV series and music videos. - You are also required to complete a non-exam assessment where you create your own media text.
 These options are released by the exam board each year but often include assignments such as writing, producing and filming your own music video.